IRobL/myblog/_posts/2023-03-23-containerized-ci-cd-best-practices.markdown

 categories: software ci cd containerization
 ---

-So first, let's review "what's changed," a brief history on CI/ CD.
+Let's begin with a review on "what's changed," a brief history on CI/ CD.

 TODO: Fact Check and reference everything, and cleanup into a graphical timeline of CI / CD tools